danny98m/GluGo2.0/README.md

 ## Contents of This Repository

+* LICENSE - contains licensing information for the software
 * csvData - CSVs involved in the construction of a dataset for algorithm training/testing (one patient)
 * images - Miscellaneous image files
 * jsonData - CGM data (before conversion to CSVs in csvData)